echaoeoen/assesment-relay-club/README.md

 # backend-task

-This project uses nestjs + react,
+This project uses nestjs + react built using monorepo architecture with yarn workspaces.

 ## Running Mysql Database
 You can run the mysql using docker compose, you need to install docker compose first
 ```shell script
 yarn docker-compose up -d
 ```
+No migration command needed, I setted up this application to generete db schema and initial data when app start on the first time

 ## Running the application in dev mode